Walking – it’s not just exercise.

 I live in a new-ish development, right next to accommodation for the elderly, beside a large 1950’s housing estate.
 It lies on the edge of working farmland, close to the leafy suburbs of the more prosperous and well-to-do.

 In just one square mile the housing style and stock and landscape in this area changes radically.
-The lifestyle and demographic seemingly worlds apart.
-All this is walking distance, in the same localised district.
+The lifestyle and demographic seemingly worlds apart yet it is all walking distance, in the same localised district.

-One hundred years ago this area was still largely rural.
+One hundred years ago this area was largely rural.

 Before that, it was home to the big, big houses of industrialists and the landed gentry, the super-rich.
 The only ‘big’ house left is now a nursing home.
-The memory of others, referenced in street names.
+The memory of other grand by-gone estates, referenced in street names and random gatehouses.

 As the city grew, all the adjacent space of woodland and fields and country estates were developed into new places, streets and neighbourhoods.
 Below the remaining fields, lies a warren of mixed developments and housing clusters.